 Dartford is a large town in the ceremonial county of Kent.
-Bordering Greater London, the town has become an important commuter hotspot in recent years.
-Dartford is located along the River Darent, and for centuries it served as a hugely important market town.
+Bordering Greater London, the city has become a critical commuter hotspot in recent years.
+Dartford located along the River Darent, and for centuries it served as a hugely important market town.
 The town’s industrial significance has diminished significantly in recent years, but local employment and prosperity levels are still higher than average.

 Dartford was once home to brewing, paper-making and flour milling, but these industries declined rapidly during the 20th century.
-Retail now plays a major part in the local economy, and the Bluewater Shopping Centre alone provides employment for hundreds of local people.
-Another major employers in the area is Mazda, which has its UK headquarters at the Thameside Crossways Business Park.
+Retail now plays a significant part in the local economy, and the Bluewater Shopping Centre alone employs hundreds of local people.
+Another major employer in the area is Mazda, which has its UK headquarters at the Thameside Crossways Business Park.
 Relatively high levels of prosperity have fuelled incredible levels of house price growth in recent years, and demand for property in Dartford has never been higher than it is right now.

 Property prices in Dartford rose steeply in 2015.
 According to an article on the Kent Online website, Dartford was one of the top 10 areas in the UK for house price growth.
-In 2014, the average price of a home in the town was around £236,000, yet by the end of 2015 it had reached nearly £263,000 – a rise of 16 percent in just 12 months.
+In 2014, the average price of a home in the town was around £236,000, yet by the end of 2015, it had reached nearly £263,000 – a rise of 16 per cent in just 12 months.
 But it would be a mistake to take things for granted on the open market.
 If you need to sell a house fast in Dartford, you’ll need to put together a comprehensive marketing plan and hope that the market produces the buyer you need.
 Alternatively, you can sell your house to Flying Homes.
-We buy UK homes on behalf of wealthy investors.
-This means we can cut out several stages from the house selling process for you, including marketing, advertising, networking, property viewings and price negotiations.
-We might be able to buy your home in its current condition for up to 100 percent of its market value – and have everything done and dusted within just a few days.
+We buy UK homes on behalf of wealthy investors and cut out several stages from the house selling process for you, including marketing, advertising, networking, property viewings and price negotiations.
+We might be able to buy your home in its current condition for up to 100 per cent of its market value – and have everything done and dusted within just a few days.